Why Teach At A Community College?

 “Freedom, happiness, and peace are found only in one place: in a man’s own judgment and reasoned choice.” — Epictetus, Discourses, 1.29

-All that is already enough to make the decision, but the real gold-star goes to the value I provide at a community college.
-At a university, I’m just another professor, just another PhD, and my 25+ years of corporate experience is mostly useless.
-My students would primarily be 18 to 20-year-olds, most of which aren’t really sure why they are there except they are “supposed to go to college” (which I also happen to agree with).
-Conversely, in the community college my students need me, not just anyone, they need me specifically.
-My students run the spectrum; the 18-year-old who is there because their parents said so; 20-somethings who came back to school because they need to; 30-somethings who need or want a career change; 40 and 50-somethings who are unemployed or underemployed and need a new start or leg-up; and just about any other circumstance you can imagine.
-Most importantly, many of our students are ones who, for one reason or another, cannot drop $100k on a university education, but still deserve that same quality education.
-My students deserve a PhD at the front of the classroom every bit as much as the university students, maybe more.
+All that is already enough to make the decision, but the real gold star goes to the value I provide at a community college.
+At a university, I’m just another professor, just another PhD, and my 25+ years of corporate experience are mostly useless.
+In a university, my students would primarily be 18- to 20-year-olds, most of whom aren’t really sure why they are there except that they are “supposed to go to college” (which I also happen to agree with).
+Conversely, in the community college, my students need me, not just anyone; they need me specifically.
+My students run the spectrum: the 18-year-old who is there because their parents said so; 20-somethings who came back to school because they need to; 30-somethings who require or want a career change; 40- and 50-somethings who are unemployed or underemployed and require a new start or leg up; and just about any other circumstance you can imagine.
+Most importantly, many of our students are ones who, for one reason or another, cannot drop $100k on a university education but still deserve that same quality education.
+And therein lies the value—my students deserve a PhD at the front of the classroom every bit as much as the university students, maybe more.
 Unfortunately, the sad truth is, most PhDs are not willing to take this position.
-I will not only will take it, I’m proud of it.
+I will not only take it, I take pride in it.

 “Do not waste the remainder of your life in thoughts about others… unless you are considering how you can help them.
 Otherwise, you are losing the chance to act.” — Marcus Aurelius, Meditations, 3.4